 - Yes, hand sanitizing stations will be provided throughout the Museum.

 How frequently are you cleaning the museum?
 What about high trafficked spaces?
 What about elevators/door handles?

 - A thorough cleaning and sanitization of all public and back-of-house spaces will be performed daily.
 Restrooms will be cleaned three times a day and high touch areas (elevators, door handles, railings) will be cleaned four times per hour.

 Will Museum hours differ?

 - Yes.
 The DMA will be operating with reduced hours initially to accommodate necessary sanitation protocols.
-The Museum will be open to the public from Friday through Sunday from 11am to 5pm and will be closed Monday through Thursday.
-Members will be given priority access for ticketing.
-Special first responders and at-risk hours will be announced shortly.
+Starting October 1, the Museum will be open to the public on Thursdays and Friday from 2pm to 8pm and Saturday through Sunday from 11am to 5pm.
+The Museum will be closed Monday through Wednesday.

 How will the exhibition schedule change?

 - The dates have been extended for all exhibitions that will be on view when we re-open.
 The fall exhibition Cubism in Color: The Still Lifes of Juan Gris has been postponed.
 Rethinking the Myth of the American West has been cancelled.